 KEY TAKEWAYSIn this guide, we discuss WebSockets and other types of client-server connections.
 Learn about how they work and the best cases for their application.

 In today’s extremely connected and constantly online world, we expect to have information instantly.
 Think of all the applications that we use to send messages or to receive live, up-to-date notifications in a single day.
 WebSockets are one of many different tools for building web applications that provide instant, real-time updates and communication.

 In this guide, we will explain what WebSockets are, and detail some of the benefits of using them for your real-time application.
 We will go over the best use cases to implement WebSockets, and discuss other options that you may want to use instead.
-By the end of this piece, you will have a clearer understanding of whether or not WebSockets will work for your application’s specific needs.
+By the end of this piece, you will have a clearer understanding of what WebSockets are used for and whether or not WebSockets will work for your application’s specific needs.

 Drawbacks of WebSockets

 While WebSockets sound like a fantastic way to approach real-time communications, it’s important to note some significant challenges when using WebSockets for real time communication.